stich86/lpac-libmbim-wrapper/README.md

 All other commands are similar to LPAC.
 Just use wrapper instead of lpac as the first argument.
 Make sure to have access to the MBIM port, otherwise, run it as root.

-It has been tested on a *Foxconn T99W175* module in a *Lenovo ThinkPad X1C-G9*.
-Make sure to have selected the correct slot (slot 0=Physical SIM, slot 1=eSIM).
-You can swap slot with `mbimcli` using this command:

-`mbimcli -p -d /dev/wwan0mbim0 --ms-set-device-slot-mappings=1`

-If you want to know which slot is active, just type:

-`mbimcli -p -d /dev/wwan0mbim0 --ms-query-device-slot-mappings`

 # Test List

 Here is a list of tests that I've done, both with embedded and [physical](https://www.lenovo.com/it/it/p/accessories-and-software/mobile-broadband/4g-lte/4xc1l91362) eSIM: